sathyanarayan/sre_blog/_posts/2020-10-13-sre-and-devops.markdown

 * [Measuring and Operating for Reliability] [Measuring and Operating for Reliability]
 * [How to choose a Good SLI] [How to choose a Good SLI]
 * [Developing SLO's and SLI's for a new Service] [Developing SLO's and SLI's for a new Service]
-* Quantifying Risks to SLO's
-* Consequences of not having SLO's
+* [Quantifying Risks and Consequences of not having SLO's] [Quantifying Risks and Consequences of not having SLO's]

 ### What is Service Reliability ?
 I have often seen engineers getting confused with the `Relaiblity` and `Availability` of a service, so lets try defining them: